Timtaran/disable-elytra-outside-the-end/README.md

 No fancy features such as actionbar notification, customizing dimensions and improved logic (since it can break some mods now, probably, idk), but probably later

-Mod is **server-sided**, but you'd better to install it on client, but be ready your elytras wouldn't open even on servers without this mod currently
+Mod is **server-sided**, but you'd better to install it on client (be ready your elytras wouldn't open even on servers without this mod, currently)